swstack/payments-engine/README.md

 * Truncate floats at 4 past decimal or round the value? (assuming rounding)
 * Do client ID's need to match for disputed transactions? (assuming yes)
+* Should accept "blank" values for disputes/chargebacks/resolves? (assuming yes)
+* Can you dispute both deposits and withdrawals? (assuming yes, but this is a guess)
+  * In case of disputing a deposit, subtract disputed amount from available and add to held
+  * In case of disputing a withdrawal, add disputed amount to held but do not increase available